Would you like to contribute to the translation of WP RSS Aggregator and its add-ons? We compensate our contributors for their work!

-WP RSS Aggregator has been translated into a number of languages and we are always adding new languages to the list.
+WP RSS Aggregator has already been translated into a number of languages and we are always adding new languages to the list.
 This is a guide for those wishing to contribute a new translation.

 You’ll need some specific tools to prepare translation files for WP RSS Aggregator and it’s add-ons.
 If you’re experienced with translating WordPress plugins, you likely already have the necessary tools installed.
 If you aren’t you should download and install a translation tool like Poedit.
 This document will walk you through creating translations using Poedit.